aath0/MinoritiesInResearch/README.md

 #### Our goal
 The goal of this project is to evaluate how members of underrepresented minorities perceive research that directly concerns them.
 To this aim, we will collectively design a questionnaire to quantify to which extend research that concerns members of geographical, cultural, gender, sexual or other minority groups view research done on them as ethical, useful and respectful.

+#### Get in touch
+For any questions feel free to email bgreshake@googlemail.com or athina.tz@gmail.com